 The notion of organizing one’s home (especially a full-on, spring cleaning session) for some of us can actually increase both our anxiety and blood pressure.
 For others, like my brother Ian, it can have them running for the proverbial procrastinator’s hills!
 To add another obstacle, he wanted to swap rooms, turning this office below into his bedroom because it was more spacious and had better natural light.

 But, not this year!

-I finally cleared my calendar to help him clear out his closets and came up with five super simple organizing tricks that will have even procrastinators abracadabra-ing their own homes.
+After totally decluttering his very cluttered garage, I cleared my calendar to help him clear out his closets and came up with three super simple organizing tricks that will have even procrastinators abracadabra-ing their own homes.

 Trick #1: Recruit/bribe a friend or family member.

 This, by far, is the MOST important trick.
 When you ask another person to help you, the following magical results often appear:

 • This GIANT mountain of a task seems more doable.
 When facing weeks, months and sometimes years or sorting through piled-up stuff, the task of organizing it can be mentally overwhelming.
 Traversing, so to speak, this not-so-minor chore is much more doable with someone who has your organizing back.